yuwen790405/app_store/apps/users_brick/README.md

 Users Brick
 ==========
-This brick provides seamless user synchronization with your domain and/or project.
+This brick provides seamless user synchronization with your organization (domain) and/or project.
 It provides several modes of operations that suits several scenarios which we will explore below.

 ## Key Features:
 From a high level perspective this brick can do for you

-- Add users to domain
+- Add users to organization
 - Add/remove users to/from project
 - Update user contact information
 - Update user roles in a project